erikandersson96/portfolio-project-five/README.md

 ---
 ## Testing

-All testing of this project has been documented in a seperate file called `TESTING.md` and you can fin it [here](TESTING.md) (internal link).
+All testing of this project has been documented in a seperate file called `TESTING.md` and you can find it [here](TESTING.md) (internal link).

 ### Bugs